NRCHKB/NRCHKB.github.io/content/wiki/service/camera-control/index.md

 ## Notes on Cameras

 Cameras require an extra install of FFmpeg for video processing.
-If you are on a system with `apt` (Raspberry Pi, Ubuntu, Debian, etc.) you can use the FFmpeg install script which is maintained by a couple of our users and designed for NRCHKB.
-This script is documented [here](https://github.com/marcus-j-davies/nrchkb-ffmpeg-build) and can be run at any time using this one-line terminal command, then following the prompts:
+If you are on a system with `apt` (Raspberry Pi, Ubuntu, Debian, etc.) you can use the FFmpeg install script, which is maintained by a couple of our users and designed for NRCHKB.
+This script is documented [here](https://github.com/marcus-j-davies/nrchkb-ffmpeg-build) and can be run at any time using this one-line terminal command, then after the prompts:

 ```bash
 bash <(curl -sL https://raw.githubusercontent.com/marcus-j-davies/nrchkb-ffmpeg-build/main/nrchkb-ffmpeg-build.sh)